textext/textext/docs/source/textext_0x/usage/gui.rst

 1. After compilation adjust the size of the SVG output using the mouse in Inkscape.
 You should lock the width and height to keep the proportion.
 Be careful to not break the group!
-2. Before compilation you specifiy a scale factor in the spinbox of the groupbox |tt0x-usage-label-3|.
+2. Before compilation you specify a scale factor in the spinbox of the groupbox |tt0x-usage-label-3|.

 Both methods are fully compatible.
 If you scale your SVG output in